 So when you’re scoping a project you should do your research and ask around.
 See what people think of the functionality and technical side of your idea.
 It’s important to actively seek out feedback at each stage of the design process.
 This will help you catch mistakes and weak points early on, and increase your app’s chances of success in the long run.

 2. Don’t make something new if you don’t need to.

 New software tools and products don’t always have to reinvent the wheel.
 When scoping a project, keep in mind that most of the time, you’ll be designing something that has big competitors who have already built a product with functionalities your users are familiar with.

 Take a streaming video platform, for example.
 As of today, there’s no need to revolutionize how users press “play” when they watch a video online.
 Finding a new way of doing things is only useful if it actually improves UX.
 So don’t waste your time trying to fix something that isn’t broken, and remember to keep the three axioms of UX thinking in mind once you get to work.

 3. Don’t forget to test your app design.

 Never forget testing, and never dismiss it.
-Without it, you can’t know whether your app will function well for your users or not.
-Launching a product without testing its design first can have disastrous results for your revenue and reputation.
+You should be bearing it in mind even when you’re scoping a project because without it, you can’t know whether your product will function well for your users or not, no matter how much thought you dedicate to building something that works ‘on paper’.
+And after all, launching a product without testing its design first can have disastrous results for your revenue and reputation.